NET-BYU/networking-course/_labs/concurrent-http-server.md

 ## GitHub Classroom

-Use the GitHub Classroom link posted in the Slack channel for the lab to accept the assignment.
+Use the GitHub Classroom link posted in the Teams channel for the lab to accept the assignment.

 ## Overview